 I know that Costa Rica is very famous among the US Americans and it comes as a surprise that there are some that would choose to live in San Jose.
 I couldn’t see anything in this city which would be fascinating or even interesting.
 There are cities that are “ugly” but have a great vibe, attractive prices and amazing food.
 From a backpacker pint of view, San Jose isn’t one of them.
 Good for half a day visit, but that's about it.

 Why would the US Americans flock there?
 Is it because it’s trendy to travel to Costa Rica?
 Sometimes it’s way better to ignore the media that try to tell you what’s on top, and choose a completely unknown place.
 This is what I learnt from travelling.
-If you think San Jose is great – go first to Tbilisi, Minsk, Prishtina or Yerevan (or at least the neighbouring Panama City).
+If you think San Jose is great – go first to Tbilisi, Minsk, Prishtina or Yerevan (or at least the neighboring Panama City).
 All those cities are completely unknown, seem ugly at first but then it’s impossible not to fall in love with them – and even if you don’t, the prices and overall quality won’t disappoint you.

 What to see in San Jose